ganeti/ganeti/man/ganeti-os-interface.rst

 of them might have extra ones.
 Note that all counts are zero-based.

+Since Ganeti version 2.5, the environment will be cleaned up before being passed to scripts, therefore they will not inherit the environment in with which the ganeti node daemon was started.
+If you depend on any environment variables (non-Ganeti), then you will need to define or source them appropriately.

 OS_API_VERSION
     The OS API version that the rest of the environment conforms to.